Dagmawi-Kebede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./7-everybody , add execution permission to the owner,the group owner and the other users,to the file hello.

-./8-James_Bond , sets the permission of the file hello as , owner with no permission at all, group with no permission at all,and other users all the permissions.
+./8-James_Bond , set the permission of the file hello as , owner with no permission at all, group with no permission at all,and other users all the permissions.

-./9-John_Doe , sets the mode of the file hello to this :- -rwxr-x-wx .
+./9-John_Doe , set the mode of the file hello to this :- -rwxr-x-wx .

+./10-mirror_permissions , set the mode of the file hello the same as olleh's mode.